-Sarah Pressman is an Associate Professor of Psychology & Social Behavior at the University of California, Irvine.
-Her research focuses on the interplay between positive emotions, social relationships, stress, and health, with a focus on the physiological processes that underlie these associations.
+Sarah Pressman is a Professor of Psychological Science at the University of California, Irvine.
+Her research focuses on the interplay between positive emotions, stress, and health, with a focus on the physiological processes and behaviors that underlie these associations.

 4322 Social and Behavioral Sciences Gateway